October 15 Deadline Nears; Don’t Let Stimulus Payment Pass You by

 This is the deadline for the estimated 4.3 million retirees and disabled veterans who may be eligible to receive a stimulus payment but who normally don’t file a tax return.

 It’s also the deadline for the approximately 10 million people who earlier this year received extensions to file their 2007 income tax return.

 “Don’t let the economic stimulus payment pass you by,” said IRS Commissioner Doug Shulman.
 “If you want the payment this year, you should file by Oct.
 15. We recognize that there may be older Americans and disabled veterans who still have not filed for their stimulus payment.
 If you know of a friend, neighbor or family members who may be in that situation, please give them a hand if they need it.”

 The IRS has accounted for nearly 80 percent of the Social Security and Veterans Affairs beneficiaries initially identified as potentially eligible.

 The IRS has yet to hear from an estimated 4.2 million people who receive certain Social Security benefits and 178,000 who receive certain Veterans Affairs benefits.
 The agency twice has sent to this group letters that enclosed a Form 1040A, a sample tax form and instructions for sending the tax return to the IRS.
-If these instructions have been misplaced, the fastest way to obtain a Package 1040A-3 is to go to IRS.gov or to local IRS offices.
+If these instructions have been misplaced, the fastest way to obtain a Package 1040A-3 [Note: No longer available] is to go to IRS.gov or to local IRS offices.
 There are more than 400 local offices nationwide where people can get assistance in preparing the return as well.
 A return also can be prepared and submitted for free through Free File which is available at IRS.gov.